agrc/porter/.github/ISSUE_TEMPLATE/introduce-sgid-dataset.md

 # The data is high quality

 - [ ] Sweeper checks have run and passed
-- [ ] The minimum metadata fields are populated

 <!--
 Where do we expect the data to show up.
 Check [x] all the areas